VirtualExpo-B2B/grantor/README.md

 Also, in the case of replicated MySQL instances, Grantor only needs to be applied once.

 ## Requirement
-* A MySQL user to connect with, which has the [grant option](https://dev.mysql.com/doc/refman/5.5/en/privileges-provided.html#priv_grant-option) and [reload](https://dev.mysql.com/doc/refman/5.5/en/privileges-provided.html#priv_reload) privileges
+* A MySQL user to connect with, which has the [grant option](https://dev.mysql.com/doc/refman/5.5/en/privileges-provided.html#priv_grant-option) and [reload](https://dev.mysql.com/doc/refman/5.5/en/privileges-provided.html#priv_reload) privileges.

 ## Installation